 Transport on Ko Lipe

-Longtail boats operate a shuttle service meeting ferries and speedboats as they arrive and transferring passengers to their chosen beach.
-The current charge (February 2012) is 50 Baht per person.
-If you are staying around the Walking Street area you should check with your guest-house or hotel to see if they arrange transfers.
-If they do, it will be in the form of a motorbike with a sidecar adapted to carry passengers and luggage.
-These taxis can also be hired on an ad-hoc basis if you need to use them to get you from A to B. If you don’t mind the exercise and your bags aren’t too heavy, from the longtail boat drop-off point on Pattaya Beach to the end of Walking Street is approximately a 10-minute walk.
+There are no cars on Ko Lipe, but there are delivery trucks which can double up as guest transport.
+Check with your guest-house or hotel to see if they arrange transfers.
+Motorbikes with sidecars adapted to carry passengers and luggage are also used as taxis on Ko Lipe.
+These taxis can also be hired on an ad-hoc basis if you need to use them to get you from A to B. If your bags aren’t too heavy, it’s only a few minutes’ walk along the beach from the boat drop-off point on Pattaya Beach to the start of Walking Street.

 Onward travel from Ko Lipe

 Ko Lipe is located in Satun province which is home to Thailand’s first UNESCO Global Geopark.
 The unusual rock formations, prehistoric sites and caves can be explored on a guided tour by sea kayak.
 If that all sounds too much like hard work and you simply want to enjoy more time relaxing on a tropical island, head instead to Ko Bulon Leh or Ko Tarutao.

 Ko Tarauto is part of the eponymous Tarutao National Marine Park.
 Encompassing dozens of islands, most of them uninhabited, the marine park is a haven for wildlife.
 On Ko Tarutao you may see a variety of animals including dusky langurs, hornbills monitor lizards, and wild pigs.
 There are no hotels or guest-houses on Ko Tarutao with the only accommodation being in National Park tents or bungalows.
 While it may lack the striking beauty of other Thai islands, Ko Tarutao is ideal for anybody looking to get away from it all.